ncchen55414/ChildrenSongRecommendation/README.md

   - **Use audio features to predict age ratings.**

     A tree regression model uses 13 audio features (key, tempo, duration, etc, explained [here](https://developer.spotify.com/documentation/web-api/reference/#/operations/get-audio-features)) and popularity to predict age-ratings.
-The model achieves an  R^2  score of 0.50, with `popluarity` and `duration` being the two most important features.
+The model achieves an  R^2^  score of 0.50, with `popluarity` and `duration` being the two most important features.

   - **Use song lyrics to predict age ratings.**

-    After basic text preprocessing (tokenization, lemmiztization, removing stop words), the processed lyrics are then feed into a model pipeline consisting of `TfIdfVectorizer` and `RidgeRegressor`. `GridSearchCV` is used on a smaller subset to select the paramters: `min_df` for `TfIdfVectorizer`, and `alpha` for `RidgeRegressor`.
-These parameteres will be used later for song recommendation with KNN model.
+    After basic text preprocessing (tokenization, lemmiztization, removing stop words), the processed lyrics are then feed into a model pipeline consisting of `TfIdfVectorizer` and `RidgeRegressor`. `GridSearchCV` is used on a smaller subset to select the paramters: `min_df`, `max_df` for `TfIdfVectorizer`, and `alpha` for `RidgeRegressor`.
+The parameters for  `TfIdfVectorizer` will be used later for lyrics-based song recommendation with KNN model (where there is no metric to tune parameters.)

-    The model achieves an R^2 score of 0.4.
+    The model achieves an R^2^ score of 0.4.

 - **Song Recommendation** K-Nearest Neighborhood model using the follow features:
   - Audio features: key, mode, time_signature, duration_ms, danceability, energy, loudness, speechiness, acousticness, instrumentalness, liveness valence, tempo.
 Explained [here](https://developer.spotify.com/documentation/web-api/reference/#/operations/get-audio-features).
   - Song popularity: A Number between 0-100 computed based on the total number of plays the track has had and how recent those plays are.
 Provied by [Spotify API](https://developer.spotify.com/documentation/web-api/reference/#/operations/get-track).
-  - Age rating of the album that includes the song track.
+  - Age rating of the album including the song track.
   - Song lyrics.